Animatnetic/Switcheroo/READ_ME.md

 |---:|---|
 | 2 | Either WinDivert.dll or WinDivert.sys is not in same folder |
 | 5 | Acess denied (You need to run as administrator) |

+*For educational purposes only on my end, you are responsible if it is misused*